derlocke-ng/awesome-linux/syncman/README.md

 - Start a job: `./syncman.sh start example_saves --user`
 - Stop a job: `./syncman.sh stop example_saves --user`
 - Show logs for a job: `./syncman.sh log example_saves --user`

-## Systemd Integration
-- Services are created in `~/.config/systemd/user/` (for --user or without) or `/etc/systemd/system/` (for --system).
-- Use `systemctl --user status syncjob-<jobname>.service` to check status.

-## Troubleshooting
-- Ensure yq, rsync, and inotifywait are installed and in the PATH for systemd.
-- Check systemd logs for error messages: `journalctl --user -u syncjob-<jobname>.service -e`